shaoshao020314/xiaoshao.github.io/_posts/2015-04-13-Natsume-Yuujinchou.md

 ---
 layout: post
 title:  Natsume Yuujinchou (夏目友人帳)
 image:  natsume-yuujinchou.jpg
+mal:   4081
+anidb:  5787
 ---

 Natsume Yuujinchou is a slow-paced, slice-of-life story that follows Natsume Takashi, a highschool student that can see youkai, Japanese spirits.